-But in a time of a pandemic, especially of a new and unpredictable disease like CORONAVIRUS-19, feelings are amplified, and can become very damaging to our long term psychological and physical health.
+But in a time of a pandemic, especially of a new and unpredictable disease like CORONAVIRUS-19, feelings are amplified and can become very damaging to our long-term psychological and physical health.
 When an individual becomes infected or spreads illness to others, especially by disobeying social distancing rules, feelings of blame, anger, and sadness may lead inevitably to mental and physical reverses with ominous implications.
-Prolonged grief disorder (PGD) is a real danger, and associated with deeply damaging emotional pain that did not heal in time, often guilt, an inability to accept the death of the loved one, a sense of meaninglessness of life and the groundlessness of existence, melancholia and bitterness about the circumstances and difficulty in engaging in new activities and thereby moving on (Lund, 2020).
+Prolonged grief disorder (PGD) is a real danger, and is associated with deeply damaging emotional pain that did not heal in time, often guilt, an inability to accept the death of the loved one, a sense of meaninglessness of life, and the groundlessness of existence, melancholia and bitterness about the circumstances and difficulty in engaging in new activities and thereby moving on (Lund, 2020).

 Disenfranchised grief occurs when families are unable to grieve with normal practices of social support and rituals in burial and funeral services.
 As grief continues to linger, we may become more likely to slide into a deep, profound depression.
 Day after day, we are unmotivated to perform any task and would rather not interact with the people, even those we were once close to.
 In the worst cases of depression, the individual suffering staggering losses will turn to thoughts of suicide.
 (Barney & Yoshimura, 2020).

-Changes to end of life practices and the management of grief in such traumatic times, how the dying and their families prepare and face these events will be the subject of future posting.
+Changes to end-of-life practices and the management of grief in such traumatic times, as how the dying and their families prepare and face these events will be the subject of future postings.
 It may be time for now to walk through Kubler-Ross’ famous stages of grieving and the toil they take upon you to see if the process may be better managed, both for your own sake and that of others near you.

 Where we go from here comes in my next posting.